sahinyurek/picoCTF-writeups/General_Skills/1_wanna_b3_a_r0ck5tar.md

 <img width="674" alt="1" src="https://github.com/sahinyurek/picoCTF-writeups/assets/62119201/822f398b-a11b-4338-9bde-295b2316eb8a">

 Listen to is where the input is being asked and If makes the comparison.
 So we need to know the value of the_music and Music.
 I solved this by modifying the lyrics so that the if comparison is always true instead.
+You could also just remove the if and else lines.

 The original lyrics was: